 1. Suction Cleaning / Vacuum Cleaning

-Suction cleaning, which is typically known simply as vacuuming, is the process of pushing a vacuum cleaner across a surface to remove loosened dirt and debris.
+Suction cleaning, typically known simply as vacuuming, is the process of a vacuum cleaner across a surface to remove loosened dirt and debris.
 Vacuum cleaners can come with an assortment of add-ons that make it possible to spot-clean above-floor surfaces like drapes, stairs, upholstery, and even auto interior.

 Choose the most appropriate vacuum for your situation.
-A handheld vacuum is great for small, enclosed spaces, whereas a stick or upright vacuum makes cleaning wide floors quicker and easier.
-A convertible stick/upright lets you enjoy the best of both worlds.
+A handheld vacuum is best for small, enclosed spaces, whereas a stick or upright vacuum makes cleaning broad floors quicker and easier.
+A convertible stick vacuum or upright vacuum lets you enjoy the best of both worlds.

 2. Spray Buffing

-Spray buffing is the process of spraying the floor with floor solution and/or wax and going over the area with a high-speed floor buffer.
-This is the one- rue method of achieving the sparkling finish of high-class restaurants and hotels.
+Spray buffing is spraying the floor with floor solution or wax and going over the area with a high-speed floor buffer.
+It is the- rue method of achieving the sparkling finish of high-class restaurants and hotels.

 To spray buff your floor, you’ll need a floor buffer with a beige buffing pad that spins at a rate of around 300 RPM.
-You may need a spray bottle as well if the tool doesn’t come with a spraying function.
+You need a bottle spray if the tool does not come with a spraying function.

-Floor buffers can be quite costly and only make sense to have in commercial buildings.
-However, there are residential-grade floor buffers with fewer frills but deliver identical buffing performance.
+Floor buffers can be quite costly and only make sense in commercial buildings.
+However, there are residential-grade floor buffers with fewer frills that deliver identical buffing performance.

-After vacuuming and mopping your floor, you’ll want to give it a deep polish to remove embedded soil and dirt to restore your floor’s natural shine.
-You don’t need to add polishing to your daily floor-maintenance list since a little bit of polish really goes a long way.
+After vacuuming and mopping your floor, you will want to give it a deep polish to remove embedded soil and dirt to restore your floor’s natural shine.
+You do not need to add polishing to your daily floor maintenance list since a little bit of polish goes a long way.

-You can use the same high-speed floor buffer you would use for spray buffing.
-You don’t need liquid cleaning agents to polish floors since they might actually end up stripping the polish afterward.
+You can use the same high-speed floor buffer for spray buffing.
+You do not need liquid cleaning agents to polish floors since they might end up stripping the polish afterward.

-If you can find a cheap, home-level floor buffer, then you should definitely consider polishing your floors on occasion.
+If you can find a cheap, home-level floor buffer, you should consider polishing your floors occasionally.

-Scrubbing is done with a slightly abrasive pad or brush attached to the end of a long-handled tool.
-These brushes dig deep in between tiles to remove dirt and debris hiding in grout.
-Scrubbing is mainly done on bathroom floors, though it’s not uncommon to find commercial establishments using scrubbing machines in public areas of their buildings.
+Scrubbing is done with a slightly abrasive pad or brushes attached to the end of a long-handled tool.
+These brushes dig deep between tiles to remove dirt and debris hiding in the grout.
+Scrubbing is mainly done on bathroom floors, though it is not uncommon to find commercial establishments using scrubbing machines in public areas of their buildings.

 Electric scrubbers are simple, inexpensive tools.
 A little bit of floor cleaning solution should help in loosening stubborn dirt from hard-to-reach areas.

-You’ll want to ensure that the compatible scrubbing pads or brushes are not too tough on your floors as scratching is a tremendous risk when dry-scrubbing.
+You want to ensure that the compatible scrubbing pads or brushes are not too tough on your floor as scratching is a tremendous risk when dry-scrubbing.

-If the finishing on your floor has become dull over time or due to excessive redistribution of sand and grit, you’ll need to strip your floors bare.
-Exposing the natural materials of your floors will allow you to add minor touch-ups or completely refinish your floors, whichever you see fit.
+If the finishing on your floor has become dull over time or due to excessive redistribution of sand and grit, you will need to strip your floors bare.
+Exposing the natural materials of your floor will allow you to add minor touch-ups or completely refinish your floors, whichever you see fit.

-The same floor buffer for spraying buffing and polishing can be used to strip your floors bare of their finish, though you’ll need an abrasive pad to do so.
-Also, you’ll need a bottle of floor finish on hand that’s suitable for your floor’s material.
+The same floor buffer for spraying buff and polishing can be used to strip your floors bare of their finish, though you will need an abrasive pad to do so.
+Also, you will need a bottle of floor finish on hand that is suitable for your floor material.

 Even though we focused more on cleaning floors and walls, you can’t forget to clean the fabrics in your home.
 This includes bedsheets, clothing, upholstery fabrics, and any other soft material that can be safely washed in a washing machine.

-You’ll obviously need a washing machine to handle larger loads of laundry, as well as the right type of detergent or bleach to prevent colors from fading.
-A dryer would also be nice to have, though air-drying your fabrics will prevent them from shrinking.
+You need a washing machine to handle larger loads of laundry, like a good type of detergent or bleach to prevent colors from fading.
+A dryer would also be pleasant to own, though air-drying your fabrics will prevent them from shrinking.

 Some things need to be laundered frequently, such as articles of clothing, bedsheets, and pillowcases.
-Make sure you wash all fabrics immediately after becoming dirtied to prevent permanent stains.
+Ensure you wash all fabrics immediately after becoming dirtied to prevent permanent stains.

 7. Dry Cleaning

 Dry cleaning can be an expensive process that only large laundromats and hotels offer as a regular service.
-However, dry cleaning at home is possible with the right chemical cleaning agent and the soft wash mode in your washing machine.
+However, dry cleaning at home is possible with the proper measurement of chemical cleaning agents and the soft wash mode in your washing machine.

-DIY dry cleaning is not a guaranteed process and can actually lead to the total destruction of clothing if done incorrectly.
+DIY dry cleaning is not a guaranteed process and can ruin clothes if done incorrectly.
 We recommend leaving this to the pros.

-As you can see, cleaning your home (and clothing) isn’t as simple as pushing dirt out of the area.
-It involves a wide range of tools and supplies to do correctly and thoroughly.
-However, the results make thorough cleaning totally worth it.
+As you can see, cleaning your home (and clothing) is not as simple as pushing dirt out of the area.
+It involves a variety of tools and supplies to do correctly and thoroughly.
+However, the results make thorough cleaning worth it.